Willpatpost/CrossworderTest/README.md

 # Crossworder

 Crossworder is a browser-based crossword editor, solver, and play experience built as a static site.
 It lets you sketch grid layouts, fill fixed letters, run a CSP-style solver against bundled word lists, and then switch into a play mode with clue lookup, check/reveal tools, and a game timer.
+Created by Willpatpost

 ## What’s in the project